dhruvgup1a/cse15l-lab-reports/labreport5.md

 Dear Teaching Staff,

 I am currently trying to complete the practice skill demo 4 and I am confused with why the `ListExamples.java` file isn't passing all of the `test.sh` test cases.
 My best guess is that for the first test case, there is an operation that isn't completing because the JUnit test timed out.
 For the second test case, I am guessing that there is some logic error with how I add the values to the final list but I don't know how to fix it.
-Additionally, I am confused on how I can make changes to the file without having direct access to it.
 Can you please provide me with some direction on how to complete this step?

 ```
 student@6bb576b4edf5:~/buggy$ bash test.sh